luizfernandopavanello/30-days-of-Python/README.md

 There are also a couple of factors that make Python great for learning:

   - It is easy to learn - the time needed to learn Python is shorter than for many other languages; this means that it's possible to start the actual programming faster;
+  - it's easy to teach - the teaching workload is smaller than that needed by other languages; this means that the teacher can put more emphasis on general (language-independent) programming techniques, not wasting energy on exotic tricks, strange exceptions and incomprehensible rules;
   - It is easy to use for writing new software - it's often possible to write code faster when using Python;
+  - it's easy to understand - it's also often easier to understand someone else's code faster if it is written in Python;
   - It is easy to obtain, install and deploy - Python is free, open and multiplatform; not all languages can boast that.

+Of course, Python has its drawbacks, too:

+  - it's not a speed demon - Python does not deliver exceptional performance;
+  - in some cases it may be resistant to some simpler testing techniques - this may mean that debugging Python's code can be more difficult than with other languages; fortunately, making mistakes is always harder in Python.

 If you're not familiar with any other languages, Python is great to begin with, because it will give you a solid foundation and allow you to learn other programming languages (e.g., C++, Java, or C) much easier and much faster.
 Learning Python is fun and trendy!